 It should not be forgotten that responsive design has been evolving due to the continuous development of devices with access to the web and the need to display the accurate layout of the site on those different devices.
 Without losing that sight, it’s time to start giving more importance to content placement and its impact on viewers, and as quoted above, this work cannot really be done by a single designer/developer — it demands a specific person or team, indeed, set to analyze and consider a large amount of variables summarized in target, type of content as well as structure and relevance of the information to display.

 Furthermore, such teams or individuals should be able to create an accurate set of structures for every resolution and have clear and powerful communication skills to express their ideas and structures to the development and design teams.
-This will help in providing the project with an aesthetic responsive design and a powerful adaptive content placing.
+This will help in providing the project with an responsive aesthetic design and a powerful adaptive content placing.

 Content choreography: a first glance to responsivity analysis